 4. Positive Training Methods

 A study done in Belgium with 33 dogs and their military owners looked at how harsh punishment affects dog performance.
 It was found that positive reinforcement (such as a pat on the pat, smile, or a treat) for compliance by the dog produced far better results than using punishment for non-compliance.
-They also found that for trainers who used positive training methodology, the relationship between dog and master was greatly improved over those who used negative techniques.
+They also found that for guard dog trainers who used positive training methodology, the relationship between dog and master was greatly improved over those who used negative techniques.